AnotherKamila/dotfiles/README.md

 Or just run `dotfiles.py do_everything` with the appropriate options (see `--help`) to do steps 3-7 all at once.

 Once the symlinks are in place, it is of course enough to edit templates and run `dotfiles.py generate`.
+Also see the `bin/redot.sh` script in my templates.

 ### When updating: